 Influencer Marketing Cost By Platform

-So, now that you know what might affect your influencer marketing costs, here are what you can expect to part with for each social media platform.
+So, now that you know what might affect your influencer marketing costs, here is what you can expect to part with for each social media platform.

-Of course, these marketing prices are not cast in stone.
+Of course, these influencer marketing prices are not set in stone.
 They are, instead, the most commonly quoted prices by influencers.

 The figures are ballpark costs; some influencers may charge way below these rates, and others might quote higher prices.